Joining the pension

 What happens if you leave

 Regardless of why you leave, your pension is yours for life.
-You can’t keep making payments into it if you change jobs but you may be able to combine it with a new pension from your new employer.
+You may be able to carry on paying into it after you change jobs - or you could choose to combine it with a new pension from your new employer.
 Transferring isn't right for everyone.

 When you die, any pot which remains can be passed on.
-Who receives it is at the discretion of the Trustee.
-You can let the Trustee know who you would like it to be paid to by completing an expression of wish form.
-As the Trustee decides who receives the pot, it is normally paid free of inheritance tax.
+Who receives it is at the discretion of Standard Life.
+You can let Standard Life know who you would like it to be paid to by completing an expression of wish form.
+As Standard Life decide who receives the pot, it is normally paid free of inheritance tax.

 - If you die before age 75, payments out will normally be free of income tax